kudobuilder/kudo/keps/0006-stable-kafka-example.md

 As a Kafka administrator I want to deploy multiple Kafka clusters on the same Kubernetes cluster so that I can use my resources efficiently.

-#### Zookeeper Dependency
+#### ZooKeeper Dependency

-As a Kafka administrator I want a Zookeeper cluster to be automatically deployed when I deploy Kafka so I don't have to learn how to manage it.
+As a Kafka administrator I want to deploy Kafka with a dedicated ZooKeeper, so that I can minimize the impact of ZooKeeper downtime to a single Kafka cluster and not learn how to manage it.

 #### Readiness Check